-- This is similar to the 1st Hazard Hunt with a strict time limit (15 minutes). - The purpose of the 2nd Hazard Hunt is to assess the impact and effectiveness of the workshop and whether it really improved crew awareness or not, and whether crew started to spot sleeping tigers (invisible hazards). - The facilitator and senior staff (i.e. RM, Tool Pusher and HSE Advisors) need to go around when crews are doing Haz-Hunt and observe them whether things have changed from 1st Haz-Hunt. - The goal is get the crews to look for the 'sleeping tigers'; and therefore, by doing this HAW technique over and over again throughout the year, the crews are coached into an advanced state of hazard awareness. - Sharing & discussion of the hazards and photographs from the hazard hunt, as above (maximum 40 minutes)
+- This is similar to the 1st Hazard Hunt with a strict time limit (15 minutes). - The purpose of the 2nd Hazard Hunt is to assess the impact and effectiveness of the workshop and whether it really improved crew awareness or not, and whether crew started to spot sleeping tigers (invisible hazards). - The facilitator and senior staff need to go around when crews are doing Haz-Hunt and observe them whether things have changed from 1st Haz-Hunt. - The goal is get the crews to look for the 'sleeping tigers'; and therefore, by doing this HAW technique over and over again throughout the year, the crews are coached into an advanced state of hazard awareness. - Sharing & discussion of the hazards and photographs from the hazard hunt, as above (maximum 40 minutes)